Are Blueprints tradable? How to sell Blueprints in Rocket League? [The Final Guide You Need]

-The way the player can act on these blueprints and build these luxury items is through the use of credits.
+The way rocket league players can act on these blueprints and build these luxury items is through the use of credits.
 These are of course the currency that you use in-game on the marketplace and also to purchase the Rocket Pass.
 The acquired blueprint will give you a value of credits needed to make the item and if you have that available then you can obtain that item.

-How do you use Blueprints in Rocket League?
+Can you Trade-in / Trade-Up Blueprints in Rocket League?

 What Blueprints are available?